Frequently Asked Questions

 Bills and utilities are not included in your rent price.

 If you would like an all inclusive price for rent and bills we can arrange this.
+We work with a company called Unihomes to provide an all-inclusive option if you require it.
 The all-inclusive price covers gas, electricity, water, broadband and tv licence only.
 No other utilities are included.

 Carbon Monoxide Detectors